What is a fire risk assessment?

 - Provide ongoing fire safety training to ensure you satisfy the RRO reform and all current legislation

 Working with Tecserv UK will help to ensure that your business is legally compliant at all times and has access to the support of highly trained experts who are all dedicated to delivering quality fire risk assessment services.

 Our experienced team can be called out 24/7, 365 days a year to provide help and support with fire prevention, and to ensure a prompt response, our service network spans across the UK.

-We have helped all kinds of companies stay safe – from commercial, food manufacturing and industrial companies, facilities managers to public sector organisations such as schools, universities, heritage sites and hospitals.
+We have helped all kinds of companies stay safe and reduce the risk – from commercial, food manufacturing and industrial companies, facilities managers to public sector organisations such as schools, universities, heritage sites and hospitals.

 Tecserv has the knowledge and latest resources to provide a bespoke solution.